diethardsteiner/diethardsteiner.github.io/_posts/2020-04-29-Hop-on-Kubernetes.md

 kubectl exec -it hop-server-7f65f9bdd4-rjfg8 -c hop-server -- /bin/bash
 ```

+## Clean up

+Don't forget to remove your deployment and the cluster (either via the GCP GUI or the command line).

 # Conclusion

 And that's it really.
 With a small amount of effort we've create **short-lived** and **long-lived** hop deployments that are easily repeatable (and easy to further automate).
 Certainly this is only a starting point, but I hope that this article provided you at least a good idea on how this setup works and sparked your motivation to explore this interesting topic further.